Jacksaur/NoFoxGiven/README.md

 This is my first script I'm making publically available, Any suggestions or improvements are welcome.

 This script will download the latest [Standalone version of Firefox from Mozilla](https://www.mozilla.org/en-GB/firefox/all/#product-desktop-release), uninstall all Snaps installed by default, then remove Snap itself and mark it to be held back: Preventing any further snaps from being installed in future.
 This script is designed for use with Kubuntu 22.04 and above.
-It is untested on any other distro.
+It is untested on any other distro, including KDE Neon, but it should be ok on that, given its Ubuntu base..

 Newly added: An optional set of legacy icons are now included, from before Mozilla's controversial redesign.
 Rename the "legacy" folder to replace the existing "icons" folder before executing the script to use them.
 <p align="center">